nickjackolaisen/BusinessInitiaitive/_posts/non profits/2024-09-04-non_profit_sustainability.md

 Fair compensation ensures leadership continuity, reduces costly turnover, and strengthens organizational sustainability.
 <a id="sustainability">

-**[Graham-Pelton](https://grahampelton.com/nonprofit-employee-retention/)** study showed nonprofits with competitive pay had higher retention and leadership satisfaction.
+<a href="https://grahampelton.com/nonprofit-employee-retention/" target="_blank">Graham-Pelton</a> study showed nonprofits with competitive pay had higher retention and leadership satisfaction.

 Moreover, fair pay signals to donors and partners that the organization invests in strong leadership, enhancing trust and long-term success.